Zappsec/warroom-agent/README.md

 ## EC2 Deployment (Amazon Linux 2023)

-This section provides optional setup scripts to simplify deploying WarRoom Agent on an AWS EC2 instance running **Amazon Linux 2023**.
+This section provides optional convenience scripts to simplify deploying WarRoom Agent on an AWS EC2 instance running **Amazon Linux 2023**.
 The scripts install all base dependencies (Node.js, Python, Nginx, etc.), configure systemd services, set up SSL, and prepare the instance for automatic deployments via the GitHub Actions CI/CD pipeline.
 If you are deploying to a different environment, you can use these scripts as a reference.

 ### One-Time Server Setup